BabylonJS/Extensions/MeshWriter/README.md

 MeshWriter-Font (https://github.com/briantbutton/meshwriter-font) addresses the first step.&nbsp;
 It will convert most common font files into MeshWriter compatible font files.&nbsp;

-To create a custom build (a new meshwriter.min.js) with your custom fonts, refer to the README in this repo in the 'fonts' directory.
+For the second step, refer to the README in this repo in the 'fonts' directory.&nbsp;
+It will help you create a build with your custom fonts (i.e. a new meshwriter.min.js).